templatecookie/templatecookie/content/docs/schooling/payment-gateway.md

 - Go to Razorpay and Login to your account.
 - Go to the Settings page -> API Keys tab on Razorpay & generate your API keys.
-- Go to your product installation Admin Panel -> Website Settings -> Razorpay Tab and enter the given API Keys.
+- Go to your product installation Admin Panel -> Settings -> Payment -> Razorpay Tab and enter the given API Keys.

 ### Paystack Setup
 The Paystack integration gives your users the ability to pay with via the Paystack payment gateway for one time & recurring purchases.